- If knowledge is power;

 Blogs, though they seem less buzzy than social media lately, are also huge.
-While we can’t all give away branded Ice scrapers , there are dozens of ways to drive traffic using blogs.
-A favourite thing I read was this case study on Marketing Sherpa where a new, unknown author built relationships with bloggers in her niche and then got links, traffic and sales by pitching them free copies of her book in exchange for reviews.
+While we can’t all give away branded Ice scrapers, there are dozens of ways to drive traffic using blogs.
+A favorite thing I read was this case study on Marketing Sherpa where a new, unknown author built relationships with bloggers in her niche and then got links, traffic, and sales by pitching them free copies of her book in exchange for reviews.

 Blogs apparently need marketing too courtesy of Mygdal at 23hq.

 Similarly, Marketing Sherpa cited me (the citation came before I read their case study) in their Wisdom 2007 PDF on the importance of networking for link building.
 That is link building for the traffic.
 Remember 1998?
 When you would find new sites through links on other people’s sites?
 Well believe it or not, but people still do that.
 And the sites giving those links aren’t doing half bad…

 Another thing you want to be mindful of is to be generous with your links.
 Ann gets it, and she’s alluded to it in a post on linking out at Dave’s.
 The more you give, the more you’ll get.

 No, I’m not referring to PPC.
 I’m talking about buying domains for the traffic.
 Try Namepros for a great starting location, then branch into the specialized blogs and forums to learn more and do more research.
 A growing trend is IDNs, or domains that use non-Latin characters (think accents, etc.).